chrisvfritz/prerender-spa-plugin/README.md

         // raise or lower this limit if you wish.
         maxAttempts: 10,

+        // Prevent PhantomJS from navigating away from the URL passed to it
+        // and prevent loading embedded iframes (e.g. Disqus and Soundcloud
+        // embeds), which are not ideal for SEO and may introduce JS errors.
+        navigationLocked: true,

         // The options below expose configuration options for PhantomJS,
         // for the rare case that you need special settings for specific
         // systems or applications.